juanpallotta/LPP/README.md

 * `L0`, `L1` and `L2`: Data level to process.
 By setting `"yes"` or `"no"` at the variables `Lx`, the run of the module can be controlled.
 * `PATH_IN`: Main path of the raw lidar data, in wich only lidar data file in the accepted data file formats must be stored.
 This is the starting point for searching for raw lidar data.
 A new folder named *LPP_OUT* will be created automatically once the script has searched to the last subfolder with raw lidar files.
 The `LPP_OUT` folder will be used to store the NetCDF files produced by LPP of the files stored at the mother folder of `LPP_OUT`.
 Because there are different ways to store the data files and their folder structures, two examples will be shown and how the folder/files are generated automatically.

+This script will analyze all the sub-folders starting from the main folders configured in the setting file , and generate the names of the input and output NetCDF files automatically.
+An example of the configuration file is show below:

 First one is like Sao Paulo lidars, where the lidar files produced in a day are stored in a single folder with the date in its name.
 In the next figure, an example is shown: